 SCHOOL HOMEWORK - Honing up his woodworking skills in a cold workshop in winter, Ryan helped to sculpt this scale model of a Viking longboat using scraps of wood he scavenged from the off-cuts pile.
 He was carefully supervised throughout the two hours it took to research the subject and then to carve this model.
 He was given tuition as to how to cut wood safely using a vice and other equipment.
 Copyright photographs, 22 January 2017, all rights reserved.
 You will need the permission of Bluebird Marine Systems Ltd to reproduce this picture.

-As a team member, Ryan will help his team-mates to carry out experiments with the AmphiMax, as it carries the SeaVax into water and launches the ocean cleaning vessel.
+As a junior member, Ryan will help his team-mates to carry out experiments with the AmphiMax, as it carries the SeaVax into water and launches the ocean cleaning vessel.
 In helping with the project he is likely to learn about:

 15. How solar cells go together to form a solar panel.